-Besides the Panerai Luminor 1950 Destro 8 Days Titanio Special Edition PAM 368 model that, too, was presented at SIHH 2011, the Italian watchmaker has also unveiled at the same event an even more complicated Panerai Luminor 1950 Chrono Monopulsante Left-Handed 8 Days Titanio (PAM 345) hand-wound watch.
-Featuring their signature design with a cushion-shaped body and an easy to read dial, the new watch was designed for left-handed people, but may also be of liking to those who sometimes feel uncomfortable with their easily recognizable XXL-sized crown guard system.
+Besides the Luminor 1950 Destro 8 Days Titanio Special Edition PAM 368 that, too, was presented at the SIHH 2011, Panerai has also unveiled an even more complicated Luminor 1950 Chrono Monopulsante Left-Handed 8 Days Titanio (PAM 345) model.
+Featuring their signature exterior with a cushion-shaped body and an easy to read dial, it was designed for left-handed people, but may also be of liking to those who sometimes feel uncomfortable with their easily recognizable XXL-sized crown guard system.

 As the name implies, the new timekeeper was presented in a case crafted of brushed titanium, which is nicely accented with a mirror-polished round bezel.
-However, unlike the gargantuan PAM 368 model that was mentioned above, this watch features a relatively compact body only 44 millimeters wide.
+However, unlike the gargantuan PAM 368 model that was mentioned above, the 8 Days Titanio features a relatively compact body only 44 millimeters wide.
 It is still massive, all right, but, thanks to its pair of relatively short lugs, it still can be deemed wearable even by guys with relatively thin wrists.

-In terms of data representation, the only difference between the two watches is that the power reserve indicator has been moved from the dial to the rear side of the watch.
+In terms of the information representation, the only difference between the two watches is that the power reserve indicator has been moved from the dial to the rear side.

-Judging by the layout of the dial and positioning of the single chronograph pusher, Panerai’s engineers didn’t spend too much time adapting the mechanism for a left-handed version of the watch.
+Judging by the layout of the dial and positioning of the single chronograph pusher, Panerai’s engineers didn’t spend too much time adapting the mechanism for a left-handed version.
 They simply turned it 180 degrees clockwise.

 Probably, that was the reason behind the removal of the power reserve indicator from the face: they wanted the “Luminor Panerai” inscription to stay at its usual place at 12 o’clock.

-Well, this looks is a nice chronograph watch for the right-handed people, but the price will probably be very high*.
+Well, this is a nice chronograph for the right-handed people, but the price will probably be very high*.

 Photos: Officine Panerai

-Panerai Luminor 1950 Chrono Monopulsante Left-Handed 8 Days Titanio (PAM 345) hand-wound watch specification
+Panerai Luminor 1950 Chrono Monopulsante 8 Days Titanio (PAM 345) specification

 Price: $23,000 (MSRP)